 Parking is off Hwy 61 at the river mouth; follow trail signs on either side of the river.

-Cascade River State Park is at mile marker 100.0, northeast of Lutsen.
+Cascade River State Park is at Hwy 61 mile marker 99.8, northeast of Lutsen.

 A spring hike treats you to pounding thunderous falls, but it is hard to discern the Devil’s Kettle under all the water.
 A summer hike makes that easier.
 This round trip hike is 2-2.25 miles with spurs, the difficulty lies in the 200 stairs that you need to descend and then climb back up.
 Plan accordingly.

 Devil’s Kettle is located within the Judge C.R.
-Magney State Park at mile marker 123.8
+Magney State Park at Hwy 61 mile marker 123.8

 The Pigeon River drops 950 feet ending with the 120-foot drop High Falls.
 This lower reach is particularly rugged until a short distance after the falls, where the river widens.
 An easy half-mile hiking trail in Grand Portage State Park leads to the High Falls.
 The trail end has two great viewing decks where you can feel the spray of the falls and take photos!